 Nashville’s first and only craft cidery produces gluten-free, fresh-pressed ciders with no added sugar.
 Located in the Wedgewood-Houston neighborhood at The Finery development, the 8,000-square-foot warehouse space includes a tasting room, event space, outdoor patio and a full in-house cider-making operation.
 Stop by the tasting room Thursday-Sunday and sample some of the year-round or seasonal blends.
 You can also purchase a cider cocktail and shareable dishes from the farm fresh menu that changes weekly.
 1235 Martin St. 615-248-8000, www.diskincider.com.

-The newly named Frist Art Museum (formerly the Frist Center for the Visual Arts), is a 24,000-square-feet facility dedicated to exhibiting works by local, regional, national and international artists.
+The newly named Frist Art Museum (formerly the Frist Center for the Visual Arts), is a 124,000-square-feet facility with 24,000 square feet dedicated to exhibiting works by local, regional, national and international artists.
 The revamped Martin ArtQuest Gallery is a hands-on, art-making space for families and school groups, featuring activities focused on creative collaboration, critical thinking and communication.
 Don’t miss the 16-foot Everbright wall composed of color-changing dials, where you can create large-scale designs, or the full-body-animated digital painting experience that transforms visitors into colors and shapes on a wall mural.
 Open daily. $12, free for visitors 18 and younger.
 919 Broadway.
 615-244-3340, www.fristartmuseum.org.

 Trusted Tours & Attractions offers this guided walking tour of Nashville’s Music Row.
 Spanning 90 minutes, the tour includes 20 stops.
 As you make your way through the district, you’ll pass everything from recording studios and record labels, to publishing houses and offices that make up the stories behind some of music’s biggest stars, dating back to Music Row’s inception in 1955.
 You’ll learn the history and behind-the-scenes tales along the way, about artists like Patsy Cline, Elvis Presley, Bob Dylan, Neil Young, Garth Brooks and others. $35.
 800-844-7601, www.trustedtours.com